pra85/Front-End-Performance-Checklist/README.md

 ## Introduction

 Performance is a huge subject, but it's not always a "back-end" or an "admin" subject: it's a Front-End responsibility too.
-The Front-End Performance Checklist is an exhausted list of elements you should check or at least be aware of, as a Front-End developer and apply to your project (personal and professional).
+The Front-End Performance Checklist is an exhaustive list of elements you should check or at least be aware of, as a Front-End developer and apply to your project (personal and professional).

 ### How to use?